YarnSpinnerTool/YarnSpinner-Rust/docs/src/working_with_yarn_slinger/yarn_files/lines.md

 # Lines

 As you might have figured out by playing around with the file from last chapter, a *line* can be spoken by a character.
-The following yarn file...
+The following Yarn file...
 ```text
 title: Start
 ---